janschupke/dashboard/README.md

    **Note**: Use `vercel dev` for local development to enable both frontend and API functions.

-5. For production, only `.env` is required.
-API keys are never exposed to the client in production.
+4. For production, only `.env` is required.
+API keys are handled by the proxy functions and never exposed to the client.

+**Note**: API keys are now handled exclusively by the proxy functions and are never exposed to the frontend.
+The frontend is completely agnostic of API keys.

 External API: